bibi0019/someBetterDiscordtheme/README.md

 # somethingneedgithubrep
-Do you think this is a landing page?
-Nope!
+This is the asset link for some personal stuff

-just click this link to go to an image [Click Me!](/son.png)
+click this link to go to an image stored on this repository [Click Me!](/son.png)